 As a society, we tend to take our dental care for granted.
 Whether we’re brushing our teeth every morning or scheduling appointments with our dentist for regular check-ups, we’re fortunate to have access to the resources we need to maintain good oral health.
 However, this is not the case for everyone.
 In fact, social inequality related to dental care is a major issue around the world, particularly in poverty-stricken countries.

-Fortunately, there’s good news.
-The World Health Organization’s (WHO) Health Promoting Schools Initiative is gradually getting rid of social inequalities in dental care.
-It is worthy to remark that schools, which offer kids education in disease prevention and dental health, are well-positioned to set kids on the right path to a healthy life.
+Fortunately, the World Health Organization’s Health Promoting Schools Initiative is making strides in addressing this issue.
+Schools are well-positioned to offer education on disease prevention and dental health, setting kids on the right path to good oral hygiene.

 Approximately 60% of nations surveyed as part of the WHO initiative include tooth brushing education in their schools’ curriculums.